gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 # Using the same FCN Model to follow other objects:

-In this project we are using FCN to track a hero, the same model can be used to track any other object just by changing the mask data. for example we can include a second person in the mask data and color it with a 3rd color (currently red for hero and green for other people), retrain the network, then track the new color.
+In this project we are using FCN to track a hero, the same model can be used to track any other object just by changing the mask data. for example we can include a second person in the mask data and color it with a 3rd color (currently blue for hero and green for other people), retrain the network, then track the new color.
 This is the main reason we call this type of model as segmentation network (not classification network).

 # Neural Network Hyper Parameters